Special Weather Statement issued for Fremont, Mills, Pottawattamie by NWS - NewsBreak

 Special Weather Statement issued for Fremont, Mills, Pottawattamie by NWS

-Effective: 2021-10-13 08:00:00 CDT Expires: 2021-10-13 04:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Torrential rainfall is also occurring with these storms and may lead to brief localized street flooding.
-Target Area: Fremont; Mills; Pottawattamie Strong thunderstorms will impact portions of western Fremont, western Mills, southwestern Pottawattamie, northeastern Sarpy, northwestern Nemaha, eastern Otoe, eastern Douglas and eastern Cass Counties through 400 AM CDT At 346 AM CDT, Doppler radar was tracking strong thunderstorms along a line extending from 6 miles south of Fort Calhoun to 5 miles northwest of Murray to 4 miles south of Talmage.
-Movement was east at 40 mph.
-HAZARD...Winds in excess of 40 mph.
+Effective: 2021-10-13 08:00:00 CDT Expires: 2021-10-13 03:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Fremont; Mills; Pottawattamie Strong thunderstorms will impact portions of western Fremont, western Mills, southwestern Pottawattamie, Sarpy, eastern Johnson, Nemaha, Otoe, southeastern Douglas, northwestern Richardson, northeastern Pawnee and Cass Counties through 345 AM CDT At 331 AM CDT, Doppler radar was tracking strong thunderstorms along a line extending from near Springfield to 7 miles northwest of Table Rock.
+Movement was east at 60 mph.
+HAZARD...Winds in excess of 40 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Strong thunderstorms will be near Murray around 350 AM CDT.
-Plattsmouth around 355 AM CDT.
-Council Bluffs, Glenwood and Pacific Junction around 400 AM CDT.
-This includes the following highways Interstate 29 between mile markers 7 and 63.
-Interstate 80 in Iowa between mile markers 1 and 11.
-Interstate 80 in Nebraska between mile markers 444 and 454.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov
+Minor damage to outdoor objects is possible.
+Strong thunderstorms will be near Papillion, Springfield, Cedar Creek and Millard around 335 AM CDT.
+Bellevue, La Vista, Ralston and Offutt AFB around 340 AM CDT.
+Southwestern Council Bluffs and Humboldt around 345 AM CDT.
+This includes the following highways Interstate 29 between mile markers 10 and 25.
+Interstate 80 in Nebraska between mile markers 430 and 444.
+MAX HAIL SIZE...0.25 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0